Policy 1441 - Retaliation

 Reference: University of Louisiana System, Policy M-(12), Board Rule Chapter 3, Section XIX

-The University of Louisiana System is committed to maintaining an educational and workplace environment free of retaliation against persons who, in good faith, complain of discrimination and or harassment, or who assist or participate in the complaint process.
-Retaliation against an individual for making a good faith complaint of unlawful discrimination, harassment or other unlawful practice, or for using or participating in the complaint process, is a violation of System policy and is strictly prohibited.
+Louisiana Tech University is committed to maintaining an educational and workplace environment free of retaliation against persons who, in good faith, complain of discrimination and or harassment, or who assist or participate in the complaint process.
+Retaliation against an individual for making a good faith complaint of unlawful discrimination, harassment or other unlawful practice, or for using or participating in the complaint process, is a violation of Louisiana Tech University policy and is strictly prohibited.

-Each campus shall adopt this policy and shall comply with its terms consistent with this and related UL System Memoranda, and in accordance with Federal and State laws and related guidelines of the Equal Opportunity Employment Commission.
+Louisiana Tech University shall adopt the University of Louisiana System "Preventing and Addressing Retaliation" policy and shall comply with its terms consistent with this and related UL System Memoranda, and in accordance with Federal and State laws and related guidelines of the Equal Opportunity Employment Commission.
 Campus policies adopted in compliance with this Memorandum shall be submitted to the System Office for review and approval.
 The UL System Office shall also comply with the terms of this policy with respect to employees of the UL System.

 - Complaint: Allegations of discrimination, harassment and or retaliation, filed in good faith and in accordance with established procedures.

 - Discrimination: Inequitable treatment of an individual based on protected characteristics or status rather than individual merit.

 - Harassment: Unwelcomed conduct directed against a person based on one or more of a person’s protected characteristics or status which is so severe or pervasive that it creates an intimidating, hostile or offensive environment.

 - Protected Characteristic/Status: race, color, gender, religion, sexual orientation, national origin, disability, genetic information, age, veteran status or retirement status.